edgarroman/zappa-django-guide/docs/walk_domain.md

  2. [Manage your own CloudFront Distribution](#manage-your-own-cloudfront-distribution)

     The private CloudFront distribution created with the API Gateway is fine, but sometimes you need more control.
-The alternative is to create your own AWS CloudFront distribution.
-By doing this, you may still associate a Custom Domain Name, still use ACM HTTPS; but you have additional control - essentially the full power of AWS CloudFront.

-    This will let you configure caching timeouts for multiple paths.
-So if you have a fairly static landing page, the cache timeout could be days or weeks; while the user account page may have cache of seconds or minutes.
-Advanced caching could include query parameters and/or cookies.
+    The alternative is to create your own AWS CloudFront Distribution.

-    Thus the control of the caching behavoir is vastly increased, so is the complexity of managing the CloudFront distribution.
-In some cases, the additional complexity is necessary or even required.
+    By doing this, you still associate a Custom Domain Name with HTTPS, but you unlock the full power of AWS CloudFront.

 ## Using the built-in Zappa commands